kestra-io/docs/docs/developer-guide/triggers/schedule.md

 ## Schedule Conditions
-When the `cron` is not suffisant to determine the date you want to schedule your flow, you can use `scheduleConditions` in order to add some extra conditions, (for example, only the first day of the month, only the weekend, ...).
+When the `cron` is not sufficient to determine the date you want to schedule your flow, you can use `scheduleConditions` in order to add some extra conditions, (for example, only the first day of the month, only the weekend, ...).
 You **must** use the <code v-pre>{{ trigger.date }}</code> expression  on properties `date` the current schedule.
-This condition will be evaluated and <code v-pre>{{ trigger.previous }}</code> and <code v-pre>{{ trigger.next }}</code> will reflect the date **with** the conditions apply.
+This condition will be evaluated and <code v-pre>{{ trigger.previous }}</code> and <code v-pre>{{ trigger.next }}</code> will reflect the date **with** the conditions applied.

-The list of core conditions that can be used  are :
+The list of core conditions that can be used are:
  - [DateTimeBetweenCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.DateTimeBetweenCondition.html)
  - [DayWeekCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.DayWeekCondition.html)
  - [DayWeekInMonthCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.DayWeekInMonthCondition.html)